brandur/sorg/content/drafts/postgres-atomicity.md

-transactions in Postgres commit or abort in serial order, one at a time. `ProcArrayEndTransaction` acquires an exclusive lock so that it can update `latestCompletedXid` without having its negated undone by another process.
+transactions in Postgres commit or abort in serial order, one at a time. `ProcArrayEndTransaction` acquires an exclusive lock so that it can update `latestCompletedXid` without having its work negated by another process.

 ### Responding to the client (#client)